-This is a Testimony of the Sheep’s Security.
-After being restored, there must be a shepherd to guide the sheep the valley.
-There are three kinds of sheep that need to the rod and staff for security.
+This is a Testimony of Security.
+After being restored, there must be a shepherd to guide the sheep through the valley.
+He uses two items for security.

 "Thy rod and Thy staff they comfort me.”

-Also, the rod was used to count and inspect the sheep.
-Because of their long wool, it is not always easy to detect disease, wounds, or defects in the sheep, but the shepherd would take his rod and part the sheep’s wool to determine the condition of the skin.
+- The rod is used as protection against the wild animals but also used as a means to discipline the stubborn sheep and to keep them from danger.
+The rod was also used to count and inspect the sheep.
+Because of their long wool, it was not always easy to detect disease, wounds, or defects in the sheep, but the shepherd would take his rod and part the sheep’s wool to determine the condition of the skin.

 Verse 5: Testimony of Safety

-This is the Testimony of Safety.
+This is a Testimony of Safety.
 This is where the psalm changes from the sheep speaking about the shepherd in the third person to speaking directly to the shepherd.